 Technical design

-A. A municipality delivers a file relating to the current social assistance population to the IB monthly via the secure client portal.
-After each delivery, a processing report is published, listing any errors in the delivery;
+A. A municipality delivers a file relating to the current social assistance population to BIDN monthly via the secure client portal.
+After each delivery, a processing report is published with an overview of any errors in the delivery;

 B.

-B1: Each month, IB requests a fixed set of data on persons registered at the address of social assistance recipients aged 21 and older via a message link.
+B1: Each month, BIDN requests a fixed set of data on persons registered at the address of social assistance recipients aged 21 years and older via a message link.
 This is done for all current benefits.

 B2: RvIG returns a response message immediately after receiving a query message with data on persons who are currently registered at the same address as the persons supplied under B1.
 In addition to the BSN, these so-called 'person lists' contain other data (see Data).